jrobichaud/unity-haven/README.md

 ## Core

 ### ExtendedInspector
-It is highly recommended to checkout the project and experience it yourself.
+It is highly recommended to clone the project and try it yourself.
 [Source](Assets/Core/Demo/Attributes.cs)

 #### Reorderable